For RIAs & Portfolio Teams — Transition Path Analysis

 What inputs are required for an evaluation?

-Tax-lot level data for current holdings (purchase dates and cost bases), the annual gains budget, a target benchmark or model portfolio, holdings-count target, and any restricted or do-not-sell positions.
+For a concentrated position analysis RIA engagement: tax-lot level data for current holdings (purchase dates and cost bases), the annual gains budget, a target benchmark or model portfolio, holdings-count target, and any restricted or do-not-sell positions.
 Effective tax rate assumptions are also required.
 Most of this is data the implementation team already maintains.

 Can this be done on an anonymized or representative case first?